hlilab/savont/README.md

 3. McDonald, D., Jiang, Y., Balaban, M. et al. Greengenes2 unifies microbial data in a single reference tree.
 Nat Biotechnol 42, 715–718 (2024).

-**If you use the SINTAX algorithm**: cite Edgar, Robert C. "SINTAX: a simple non-Bayesian taxonomy classifier for 16S and ITS sequences." biorxiv (2016): 074161.
+**If you use the SINTAX algorithm please cite**: Edgar, Robert C. "SINTAX: a simple non-Bayesian taxonomy classifier for 16S and ITS sequences." biorxiv (2016): 074161.

 ## License